poojashree1707/AI-Tools-VS-Exam-Scores/README.md

 ### Average After AI: 74.88

-## Gender count
+## Gender count:
 <img width="810" height="587" alt="Screenshot 2026-06-16 154150" src="https://github.com/user-attachments/assets/31e94314-1437-4a14-9652-cdc9d7831002" />

 ### The chart illustrates the gender composition of the participants involved in the study.
-Both male and female participants are well represented, creating a balanced sample group.
+### Both male and female participants are well represented, creating a balanced sample group.